 The woman testified she was dancing at the Pasha disco nightclub (deck 12), then went to the outdoor smoking-allowed area.
 The man was there, they smoked and spoke.
 Then she went to the restroom, leaving her cigarettes and drink with him.
 When she returned, she smoked a cigarette offered by him and finished her drink (allegedly spiked).
 Soon the woman felt woozy, losing control of head and body.
 Next thing she remembered was walking downstairs with him following behind, then her cabin and him on top raping her.

 She slept ~2 hours after the assault.
 She confided the incident to a close friend, then reported it to the ship’s hotel manager.

 (law news) On December 18, 2011, the Durban’s Court ruled the man (Sindhu Bhogal, married, with a child) can’t be tried in South Africa since the alleged crime (sexual assault) was committed in international waters.
 Technically, only the ship’s flag-state (Panama) can prosecute him.

 Sadly, there are virtually no such cases of prosecutions of sexual crimes committed on Panama-flagged vessels while in international waters.

-(MS European Stars / ship seizure) On January 22, 2004, following the Festival Cruises companny's bankruptcy, the cruise ship with over 750 passengers on board was seized in Barcelona Spain.
-Two of the company’s other vessels were also impounded – MS European Vision (currently MSC Armonia) in Bridgetown Barbados (carrying over 1300 passengers) and MS Mistral (currently Costa neoRiviera) in Marseille France (carrying over 700 passengers).
+(MS European Stars/ship seizure) On January 22, 2004, following the Festival Cruises company's bankruptcy, the ship with 750+ passengers on board was seized in Barcelona Spain.
+Two of the company's other vessels were also impounded - MS European Vision/now MSC Armonia) in Bridgetown Barbados (carrying 1300+ passengers) and MS Mistral/now Ambassador Ambition) in Marseille France (carrying 700+ passengers).